On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

-\bl{lem5s2c5} With the notation as before any two positive minimal paths in the $1$-skeleton of $Sal(\L)$ that have same initial as well as terminal vertex are homotopic relative to $\{0, 1\}$. \el
+\bl{lem5s2c5} With the notation as before, any two positive minimal paths in the $1$-skeleton of $Sal(\L)$ that have same initial as well as terminal vertex are homotopic relative to $\{0, 1\}$. \el

 \bpr Given two positive minimal paths $\alpha, \beta$ in $Sal(\L)$ with the same end points apply the retraction map to get paths in $\Delta(\F^*)$.
 Observe that no two edges of these two paths are sent to a same edge of $\Delta(\F^*)$.
-The conclusion follows from the fact that $\Delta(\F^*)$ is contractible.
-See also Deshpande \cite[Theorem 3.5.5]{deshpande_thesis11}, Salvetti \cite[Theorem 17]{salvetti93} for a proof.
-The proof by Cordovil \cite[Theorem 2.4]{cordovil93} is completely combinatorial.\epr
+The conclusion follows from the fact that the geometric realization $\Delta(\F^*)$ is contractible.\epr